Uber & Rideshare Driver Taxes — Schedule C, Mileage Deductions, and Quarterly Estimated Taxes (2026)

 If you drive for multiple platforms — Uber, Lyft, DoorDash, Instacart, Grubhub — all of that income combines on a single Schedule C (or separate Schedule Cs if you treat them as distinct businesses).
 The IRS sees total net profit across all gig work.
 Each platform issues its own 1099 form; you reconcile them all.

 For most rideshare and delivery drivers, the mileage deduction is the single largest Schedule C deduction — and the IRS standard mileage rate makes it straightforward to calculate.
-The 2025 rate is 70 cents per mile for business use of a vehicle (per IRS standard mileage rates).
-Drive 20,000 business miles and the deduction is $14,000 — before any other expense.
+The 2026 rate is 72.5 cents per mile for miles driven January–June, rising to 76 cents per mile for miles driven July–December (per IRS Notice 2026-10 and Announcement 2026-11).
+Drive 20,000 business miles entirely in the second half of 2026 and the deduction is $15,200 — before any other expense.

 Business miles for rideshare drivers include miles driven with a passenger in the car and, in most interpretations, miles driven en route to pick up a passenger after accepting a trip.
 Commuting miles (home to the area where you begin driving) generally do not count.
 Keep a contemporaneous mileage log — apps that track odometer readings, dates, and business purpose satisfy the IRS substantiation requirement.

-At 70 cents per mile, the standard mileage deduction is the most powerful single line item on a driver's Schedule C. Twenty thousand business miles generates a $14,000 deduction — but only if you have the mileage log to back it up.
+At 76 cents per mile — the rate for miles driven July–December 2026 — the standard mileage deduction is the most powerful single line item on a driver's Schedule C. Twenty thousand business miles generates a $15,200 deduction — but only if you have the mileage log to back it up.
 No log, no deduction.

 Mileage dominates, but other expenses also belong on Schedule C if they are ordinary and necessary for your driving business.
 Document everything with receipts or records tied to business use.